 Although you could just go out and buy Facebook followers, you shouldn't - it'll hurt you in the long run.

 Solution: What you can do to grow your followers is run Facebook Ads to reach more people who may be interested in your company.

 You can also organically target any of your posts to specific audiences without spending a dime.

-A note on Ads: Although you might prefer totally native, organic followers as opposed to ads, Facebook’s methods aren’t going to help you out in that arena.
+A note on Ads: Although you might prefer totally native, organic followers as opposed to ads, boosting your posts can help.

 Organic reach is consistently declining, and Facebook says you should assume it will eventually fall to zero.

 This aligns with Facebook's priority at being a moneymaking tool, asking page owners to pay for ads in order to be seen.

 AdEspresso studied the best ads to run and discovered: "The clear winner to get more Facebook Likes is...the Mobile Newsfeed.
 We’ve said this before, social ads on mobiles performs really well and constantly deliver Likes and engagement at a very cheap price."